gitorko/gitorko.github.io/content/post/github-blog-with-hugo/index.md

 ### Robots.txt

-Enable robots.txt in config.toml for crawler to skip certain files, be sure to put this at the beginning of the file
+Enable robots.txt in config.toml for google crawler to skip certain files, be sure to put this at the beginning of the file

 ```bash
 enableRobotsTXT = true